Aurimielis/techvindesta/README.md

 ### Serverless

 1. `npm install`
-2. `cd apps/hidro-api`
-3. `cp .env.dist .env` and add the required values
+2. `cp apps/hidro-api/.env.dist apps/hidro-api/.env` and add the required values
-4. `serverless offline` or `sls offline`.
+3. `npm run api:start`.
 That's it!
 You can now access the API at `http://localhost:3000` and see how they work as you make changes locally.

 ### Web app